 Freshness of ingredients is highly prized.
 That means regional foods that are in season.
 The basic staples you think of as Italian food are nearly everywhere, but pizza is different in Rome than in Naples, and the pasta dishes have their own regional variations as well.

-Ask your hotel, hunt the good spots, and try to see what the local Italians are eating.
+Ask your hotel, search for the good spots, and try to see what the local Italians are eating.
+A family run trattoria away from the big sights will be better for a budget trip to Rome.

 Breakfast is a light meal in Italy.
 No heavy eggs or bacon.
 Even in hotels you will find bread and pastries and not much more.